 9:00am – Terracotta Army

-It would be a crime to visit Xi’an and miss the Terracotta Army, so start your day nice and early to be able to devote as much time as you need here.
+It would be a crime to write a Xian itinerary and not include a visit to the Terracotta Army, so start your day nice and early to be able to devote as much time as you need here.
 You can get to the Warriors by going to the central Xi’an railway station and catching the 306 bus which you’ll find left about 200 meters from the exit of the station.